Celina1906/Repositorio-Celina-Madrigal-BD2/Resumenes/Resumen 5 y Resumen 6/resumen5y6CelinaMadrigalMurillo.md

 #### Live migration from SSTables to Ressi

 Migrating the storage format from SSTable to Ressi for a globally replicated, highly available database like Spanner requires both extraordinary care in conversion to ensure data integrity and minimal, reversible rollout to avoid user-visible latency spikes or outages.
 Not only must user data be preserved in its entirety, the entire migration process must be minimally invasive and perturb ongoing user workloads as little as possible.
+Spanner is capable of live data migrations via bulk data movement and transactions.
+Spanner’s data movement mechanism copies data (and converts as needed) from the current group, which continues to serve live data from a full set of replicas, to the new group.

 ## 8. LESSONS LEARNED AND CHALLENGES